 It was also clearly a sign of fertility and female beauty.
 Plumeria groves were grown specifically for Aztec nobles to stroll through and enjoy.
 One can only imagine how the strong fragrance of the flowers was likely associated with wealth, nobility, and strength.

 Hinduism and the Frangipani

-While Frangipani once didn’t grow in Southeast Asia, it was introduced centuries ago and has featured in religious art since then.
+While Frangipani once didn’t grow in Southeast Asia, it was introduced centuries ago and has been featured in religious art since then.
 Folk beliefs attribute a link between the flowers and ghosts or other supernatural entities.

 In India, Hindu temples often rely on incense blends featuring a strong note of Frangipani.
-These incenses are often designated by the name champa, such as nag champa, because it’s the common term for the flower in India.
+These incensees are often designated by the name champa, such as nag champa, because it’s the common term for the flower in India.

 Hawaii is another area where the Frangipani flourished after being introduced.
 Polynesian Islanders call the flower melia and use it for creating the lei necklace that is given to visitors as a symbol of welcome.
 It’s considered to embody fertility and sexuality as well, much like in its original native range.

 Modern residents of Hawaii and other Polynesian islands often wear one of these blooms over an ear to indicate if they’re single.